Recoleta Cemetery & Paloma Soho

 Denis started us out with pitchers of Gin and Tonics made with an Argentinian gin called Apostoles.
 Lemons, oranges and grapefruit were added to give the drinks a fresh taste.

-There are two types of sausage to choose from, beef or pork.
+There were two types of sausage to choose from, beef or pork.
 The sausages are on display at the counter.
 Sausages with red strings are beef, yellow indicated pork.

 The Chori sandwich is considered a barbecue staple and is served on a crusty bread roll and covered with chimichurri sauce and salsa criolla (a chunky relish of diced onions, tomatoes and bell peppers in a vinegar dressing).
 Since we are on a tasting tour, we only got half a sandwich, but it was delicious !